DeepTrail/deepsecure/README.md

 This problem gets exponentially worse as you add more agents and more services.
 You end up with a complex, fragile web of hardcoded secrets and repetitive auth code that creates security nightmares and kills development velocity.

+Before DeepSecure, agent credentials are a tangled mess.
+Static, long-lived API keys are often shared between multiple agents and manually embedded in configurations.
+This is not scalable, creates a high risk of key leakage, and makes auditing nearly impossible.

 ```mermaid
 graph LR
     classDef agentNode fill:#2c3e50,stroke:#1a252f,color:#eee,stroke-width:2px,font-size:14px;